Alawite revolt (1834–1835): Aftermath

 After subduing the rebellion, Ibrahim Pasha ordered the arrest of every Nusayri rebel in order to control their suitability for the army, and to collect their weapons - around 4,000 Nusayris were conscripted and many of them were forced to leave the mountains.
 In addition, the Egyptians destroyed their villages and wells, cut down fruit trees and pillaged.
-Talhamy states that during the uprising, the Egyptian soldiers enslaved some Nusayri women although enslavement is prohibited by Islam.
+Talhamy states that during the uprising, the Egyptian soldiers enslaved some Nusayri women.
 They adopted the fatwa of al-Mugrabi that was issued in 1820s that allowed the enslavement of the Nusayris.
 However, the Egyptian commanders themselves prohibited this practice and punished the soldiers who engaged in it.

 During the late Ottoman era, between 1840 and 1880, tensions between the authorities and the Alawite tribes of the coastal mountains increased sharply.
 In 1854 the Ottoman governor of the Latakia Sanjak ("Latakia District") was killed in armed confrontation between the authorities and members of the Qardaha-based tribe.
 This emboldened the Kalbiyya fighters, who proceeded to launch more raids against Ottoman positions, which the authorities responded to harshly.
 In the later nineteenth century, however, the Ottoman state built numerous schools in the region and allowed Alawis to serve on the municipal council (Meclis-i Idare) in Latakia.